derickdilip2005/Journey-360/README.md

 **Your Ultimate India Tourism Companion**

 Journey 360 is a comprehensive travel platform designed to help tourists explore the incredible diversity of India.
-From AI-powered itinerary planning to multilingual chatbot assistance, we provide everything you need for an unforgettable Indian adventure.
+From AI-powered travel assistance to multilingual chatbot support, we provide everything you need for an unforgettable Indian adventure.

 **App link**
 https://drive.google.com/file/d/1XfcvkbjTBXZh2Ityxum-Fx0MYZQfCUlR/view